Ivana Popovic

 Ivana Popovic (born 19 September 2000) is an Australian tennis player.

 Popovic has a highest singles ranking by the Women's Tennis Association (WTA) of 354, achieved on 10 August 2020.
 She also has a career-high WTA doubles ranking of 250, set on 15 November 2021.

-Popovic made her WTA Tour main draw debut at the 2021 Gippsland Trophy, where she received a wildcard into the doubles main draw, partnering Abbie Myers.
+Popovic made her WTA Tour main-draw debut at the 2021 Gippsland Trophy, where she received a wildcard into the doubles competition, partnering Abbie Myers.

 Her brother Milislav Popovic is a professional footballer.